MrFriendCS/MrFriendCS.github.io/N5-CS-WDD.md

 #### Class selectors

-Class selectors use the class name with a
+Class selectors use the class name with a dot in front.

 ``` css
 .mainPara {property: value;}
 ```

 #### ID selectors

+ID selectors use the ID name with a hash in front.

 ``` css
 #otherPara {property: value;}